 Dr. Phil McGraw makes pizza and gives advice; Kelly Rowland of Destiny's Child has advice for new mothers; Thai chicken tacos.

-Singer Patti LaBelle makes blackberry-jam cake; the mother of Daymond John ("Shark Tank"); Mike Symon ("The Chew") makes his mother's lasagna; lemon-chile linguini and crispy herb chicken.
+Singer Patti LaBelle makes blackberry-jam cake; the mother of Daymond John ("Shark Tank"); Michael Symon ("The Chew") makes his mother's lasagna; lemon-chile linguini and crispy herb chicken.

 Teachers swap lunches and share weight-loss advice; a dermatologist reveals what foods may be the secret ingredients to healthier skin; Rachael makes a steak dinner.